team6036/peninsulaportal/README.md

 ### Odometry 3D Page
 Displays the robot as shown from `double[7]`, `float[7]`, and `int[7]` in NT.
 Choose field template, or use axis, and change units.
 Pick colors for different poses, including toggling ghost effect, render type, and solid color display.

+### Plexus Logger Page
+Cloud logging system for instant and community viewing of logs!
+When opening, you should see a list of logs onscreen, or an empty page if no logs are yet on the server.
+To download `wpilog` files, simply click the download button to the right of each entry.
+After downloading, to use this log, click the open button on the right, which will automatically open said `wpilog` file into your current project.
+To redownload, click the download button again.
+To add logs to the server, simply click the plus icon and select your logs.

 ## Getting Started

 ### FAQ